-The city plays an important role in health.
+City government plays an important role in the health of its residents.
 Cities that build environments that promote social, mental, and physical health help make the healthy choice the easy choice.
 People make healthier choices when healthy options are accessible, affordable, attractive, and convenient.
 By expanding options for healthy eating and active living around the places Oregonians live, work, play, shop, go to school, and worship, a city can help fight the epidemic of weight-related illness.
 Prevention is always cheaper and more effective than any medical treatment.

 As a leader, you have a pretty good idea of how your city could be healthier.
 Let us help you improve the environment for health in your community.
 You can: